 PATIENT INFORMATION – NOW IN 8 LANGUAGES

-The Institute’s eviQ website has fact sheets in multiple languages for patients and their families and carers.
+The Institute has produced a number fact sheets in multiple languages for patients and their families and carers.
 These cover specific cancer treatments and common side effects, including what people can do to manage side effects at home, and when to call a doctor.

 Acknowledgments – to Cancer Institute NSW Advisory Group Members (Rugmini Venkatraman, Sabrina Man, Mariam Mourad and Deirdre D’Souza) and individual stakeholders across the NGO and government sectors – Litsa Diak (Greek – Sydney LHD), Angela Calabrese and Lou Bacchiella (Italian – Metro Assist), Su Kim (Korean – Sydney LHD), Yaping Liu (Simplified Chinese – China Anti-Cancer Australia), Adrine Santos (Spanish – Community Migrant Resource Centre), Sabrina Man (Traditional Chinese – Canrevive Inc), Arabic (Nema Hayba – Cancer Institute NSW), and Khoi Do (Vietnamese – SWS LHD).

 Translations provider – NSW Multicultural Health Communication Service